aarn94/Simple-Scanner-Android/readme.md

 }
 ```

-— And don't forget add fragment to your_layout
+— And don't forget add fragment to your_layout, for example:

 ```java
 <?xml version="1.0" encoding="utf-8"?>